awsdocs/incident-manager-user-guide/doc_source/response-plans.md

 # Response plans<a name="response-plans"></a>

-Use response plans to plan for incidents and define how to respond to incidents\.
-Response plans provide a template for when an incident occurs\.
-This template includes information about who to engage, the expected severity of the event, automatic runbooks to initiate, and metrics to monitor\.
+ Response plans let you plan for how to respond to an incident that impacts your users\.
+A response plan works as a template that includes information about who to engage, the expected severity of the event, automatic runbooks to initiate, and metrics to monitor\.

 ## Best practices<a name="response-plan-best-practices"></a>

-Taking the time to plan for incidents ahead of time saves operational time for teams later down the road\.
-Teams should consider the following best practices when designing a response plan\.
+You can reduce the impact on incidents on your teams when you plan for incidents ahead of time\.
+Teams should consider the following best practices when you design a response plan\.
 + **Streamlined engagement** – Identify the most appropriate team for an incident\.
-Engaging wide distribution lists or the wrong teams causes confusion and wastes responder time during incidents\.
+If you engage too wide a distribution list, or if you engage the wrong teams, you can cause confusion and waste responder time during an incident\.
-+ **Reliable escalation** – Using escalation plans rather than contacts ensures that responders are effectively and reliably engaged\.
++ **Reliable escalation** – Use escalation plans rather than contacts to ensure that you engage responders effectively and reliably\.
 Even with the best intentions, responders are sometimes unreachable\.
-Having a backup responder configured in an escalation plan covers these scenarios\.
+You should configure backup responders in your escalation plan to cover these scenarios\.
-+ **Runbooks** – Developing runbooks that provide repeatable and understandable steps helps reduce the stress responders experience during incidents\.
++ **Runbooks** – Use runbooks to provide repeatable, understandable steps that reduce the stress a responder experiences during an incident\.
 + **Collaboration** – Use chat channels to streamline communication during incidents\.
-Chat channels help responders stay up to date with information and also share information with other responders\.
+Chat channels help responders stay up to date with information\.
+They can also share information with other responders through these channels\.

 ## Create a response plan<a name="response-plans-create"></a>